GoogleCloudPlatform/ops-agent/dev-docs/transformation-tests.md

 go test ./transformation_test
 ```

-If you have updated the Fluent Bit or otelopscol submodules and need to update the golden testdata, you can add the `-update` flag to the test.
+If you have updated the fluent-bit or otelopscol submodules and need to update the golden testdata, you can add the `-update` flag to the test.
 ```bash
 FLB=${PWD}/dist/opt/google-cloud-ops-agent/subagents/fluent-bit/bin/fluent-bit \
 OTELOPSCOL=${PWD}/dist/opt/google-cloud-ops-agent/subagents/opentelemetry-collector/otelopscol \
 go test ./transformation_test -update
 ```
-(Note: the`-update` flag belongs to the test, not to `go test`.
+(Note: the `-update` flag belongs to the test, not to `go test`.
 The flag must go after the specified package, not before.)